LedgerHQ/ledger-live/.changeset/long-pianos-marry.md

 "live-mobile": patch
 ---

-Adding [ L ] Market tothe Mobile Discover Landing
+Adding [ L ] Market to the Mobile Discover Landing